Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 **Tip!**: If you are using Visual Studio Code as your IDE (Code Editor), the [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) is really useful and helpful to perform multiple actions such as:

-- the installation of depencies
+- the installation of dependencies
 - running the application

 ### Installing dependencies